John Walker Lindh: Capture and interrogation

 Sometime during the initial uprising, Lindh was shot or hit by shrapnel in the right upper thigh and found refuge in a basement, hiding with the rest of the detainees.
 On the second day, the Red Cross sent in workers to collect the dead.
 As soon as they entered, the workers were shot by the prisoners, who killed one.
 The Northern Alliance repeatedly bombarded the area with RPGs and grenade attacks, and burning fuel poured in.
 Finally, on December 2, 2001, Northern Alliance forces diverted an irrigation stream into the middle of the camp to flush the remaining prisoners out of their underground shelters, drowning many in the process.
 Lindh and about 85 survivors from the original 300–500 were forced out of hiding.
 Northern Alliance soldiers bound Lindh's elbows behind his back.

-Shortly after his recapture, Lindh was noticed and interviewed by Pelton, who was working as a stringer for CNN.
+Shortly after his recapture, Lindh was noticed and interviewed by Robert Pelton, who was working as a stringer for CNN.
 Lindh initially gave his name as "Abd-al-Hamid" but later gave his birth name.
 Pelton brought a medic and food for Lindh and interviewed him about how he got there.
 During the interview, Lindh said that he was a member of al-Ansar, a group of Arabic-speaking fighters financed by Osama bin Laden.
 Lindh said that the prison uprising was sparked by some of the prisoners smuggling grenades into the basement: "This is against what we had agreed upon with the Northern Alliance, and this is against Islam.
 It is a major sin to break a contract, especially in military situations".
 A U.S. Army Special Forces operator, fresh from three weeks of combat, gave up his bed so that the wounded Lindh could sleep there.
-Pelton repeatedly asked Lindh if he wanted to call his parents or have the journalist do so, but Lindh declined.
-An FBI source later told author Toby Harnden that dark stains on the right side of Lindh's face indicated he had fired a weapon at Qala-i Jangi.
-Lindh, however, was not tested for explosives or firearms residue before he was washed.
+Pelton repeatedly asked Lindh if he wanted to call his parents or have the journalist do so but Lindh declined.
+Although Lindh was not tested for explosives or firearms residue before he was washed, an FBI source later told author Toby Harnden that dark stains on the right side of Lindh's face indicated he had fired a weapon at Qala-i Jangi.